ZsoltMolnarrr/BetterCombat/README.md

 - [x] Integrate any weapon from any mod by just creating data files

 ## Auxiliary features
+- [X] Attacking with dual wielded weapons (held weapons are used alternated, +20% attack speed while dual wielding, Server configurable)
-- [X] Two-handed weapons ignore offhand slot
+- [X] Two-handed weapons ignore offhand slot (melee and ranged weapons also supported)
 - [X] Movement speed reduction while attacking (Server configurable)
-- [X] Attacking with dual wielded weapons (held weapons are used alternated, +20% attack speed while dual wielding, Server configurable)
 - [X] Cancel attack during upswing (aka "feint") (Client configurable)
 - [X] Hold attack key to spam attack (Client configurable)
 - [X] Target in hitbox indication (Client configurable)
 - [X] Swing thru grass (Client configurable)
 - [X] Can disable mining with weapons (Client configurable)
 - [X] Sweeping Edge enchantment reworked

 ## Compatibility features

+### Dedicated compatibility

+To be used by developers and modpack creators.

-- [X] Dedicated compatibility (Add weapon attribute data files for individual items, to specify their animations and behaviour) aka JSON API
+Assign weapon attribute to weapons individually, using data files (similar how item models are assigned), to specify their animations and behaviour.

+This also known as JSON API.
+Read more about it at [Integrate your mod](#-integrate-your-mod) section.

+### Fallback compatibility

+To be used by players (requires knowledge of JSON and Regex).

-- [X] Fallback compatibility (Tries to automatically assign the correct type of weapon attributes to weapons without attribute file.
-Highly configurable)
+Built into Better Combat, tries to automatically assign weapon attributes to items without attribute file, based on item id.

+To change assignments, edit: `config/bettercombat/fallback_compatibility.json` file.

+(Note: Fallback compatibility can only assign attributes to non-attributed weapons, it cannot override data file based assignments.)

+### NBT compatibility

+⚠️ This feature does not work correctly in multiplayer, currently.

-- [ ] ~~NBT compatibility (Weapon attributes can be read from ItemStack NBT).
-For example:~~ (This feature does not work correctly in multiplayer)
+Weapon attributes can be read from ItemStack NBT.
+For example:
 ```
 /give @p minecraft:wooden_sword{weapon_attributes:'{"parent":"bettercombat:claymore"}'} 1
 ```